-In its OIP, the licensee stated that Level 3 is the indicated level on either channel less than 12 in. above the highest point of any fuel storage rack.
+In its OIP, the licensee stated that Level 3 is the indicated level on either the primary or backup instrument channel of greater than 0 ft. (elevation 319 ft.
+4 in.) above the top of the storage racks.

-In its letter dated July 23, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
-This sketch shows Level 3 at an elevation of 573 ft.

-The NRC staff reviewed this sketch and notes that the elevation for Level 3 is the highest point of any spent fuel storage rack seated in the SFP.
+In its letter dated July 24, 2013, the licensee provided a sketch depicting the SFP elevations identified as levels 1, 2, and 3.
+The NRC staff reviewed this sketch and notes that the elevation provided for Level 3 is above the highest point of any spent fuel storage rack seated in the SFP.